-(5) To prohibit and punish mischievous, wanton, malicious damage to school, church and public property, as well as to private property.
+(2) To control public disturbances and maintain the peace and safety of the town.
+To prohibit and punish mischievous, wanton or malicious damage to school, church and public property, as well as to private property.

-(6) To compel persons sentenced to confinement in jail for any violation of the laws or ordinances of the town to work on the public streets, parks or other public works of the town; and on the requisition of the mayor, it shall be the duty of the sergeant of the town to deliver such person to the duly authorized agent of the town for such purposes from day to day as he may be required.
+(3) To compel persons sentenced to confinement in jail for any violation of the laws or ordinances of the town to work on the public streets, parks or other public works of the town; and on the requisition of the mayor, it shall be the duty of the sergeant of the town to deliver such person to the duly authorized agent of the town for such purposes from day to day as the sergeant may be required.
 For the purpose of carrying into effect the police regulations of the town, the town shall have the use of the county jail of Lancaster County for the safekeeping and confinement of all persons who shall be sentenced to imprisonment under the ordinances of the town.

-(7) To enjoin and restrain the violation of any town ordinance or ordinances, although a penalty is provided upon the conviction of such violation.
+(4) To enjoin and restrain the violation of any town ordinance or ordinances, although a penalty is provided upon the conviction of such violation.

-(8) To pass and enforce all by-laws, rules, regulations and ordinances which it may deem necessary for the good order and government of the town, the management of its property, the conduct of its affairs, the peace and comfort, convenience, order, morals, health, and protection of the citizens and their property and to do such other things and pass such other laws as may be necessary or proper to carry into full effect all powers, authority, capacity or jurisdiction which is or shall be granted to or vested in the town, or in the council, court, or officers thereof, or which may be necessarily incident to a municipal corporation.
+(5) To pass and enforce all by-laws, rules, regulations and ordinances which it may deem necessary for the good order and government of the town, the management of its property, the conduct of its affairs, the peace and comfort, convenience, order, morals, health, and protection of the citizens and their property and to do such other things and pass such other laws as may be necessary or proper to carry into full effect all powers, authority, capacity or jurisdiction which is or shall be granted to or vested in the town, or in the council, court or officers thereof, or which may be necessarily incident to a municipal corporation.

-(9) To do all things whatsoever necessary or expedient and lawful to be done for promoting or maintaining the general welfare, comfort, education, morals, government, peace, health, trade, commerce, or industries of the town or its inhabitants.
+(6) To do all things whatsoever necessary or expedient and lawful to be done for promoting or maintaining the general welfare, comfort, education, morals, government, peace, health, trade, commerce, or industries of the town or its inhabitants.

-(10) To offer and pay rewards for the apprehension of criminals.
+(7) To offer and pay rewards for the apprehension of criminals.

-(11) To provide by ordinance a system of meat and milk inspection and appoint milk and meat inspectors, agents or officers to carry the same into effect; to prevent, license, regulate, control and locate slaughterhouses within the corporate limits of the town, and for such service of inspection to make reasonable charges; and to provide reasonable penalties for the violation of such ordinances.
+(8) To provide by ordinance a system of meat and milk inspection and appoint milk and meat inspectors, agents or officers to carry the same into effect; to prevent, license, regulate, control and locate slaughterhouses within the corporate limits of the town, and for such service of inspection to make reasonable charges; and to provide reasonable penalties for the violation of such ordinances.
 (1958, c.
 366)